openwdl/wdl/SPEC.md

 Float read_float(File)
 ```

-Reads a file that contains only a numeric value and (optional) whitespace.
-If the line contains a valid floating point number, that value is returned as a `Float`.
-If the file is empty or does not contain a single float, an error is raised.
+Reads the contents of a file as a `String` and [coerces](#string-to-primitive-coercion) it to a `Float`.
+If the file is empty or its contents cannot be coerced to a `Float`, an error is raised.

 **Parameters**